How to Use Zero Trust Security for the Hybrid Cloud

-The skills gap isn’t new to cybersecurity, but recent social movements like the Great Resignation are putting extra strain on organizations already struggling with finding knowledgeable employees.
+The skills gap isn’t new to cybersecurity, but recent social movements like the Great Resignation are putting extra strain on organisations already struggling with finding knowledgeable employees.

 Simultaneously, enterprises are going through a massive digital transformation, stretching existing resources even thinner.
-Preserving the integrity of your organization, its culture, and its values as you go through digital transformation is crucial.
+Preserving the integrity of your organisation, its culture, and its values as you go through digital transformation is crucial.

-Zero trust helps retain organizational knowledge by “requiring” (strongly encouraging) organizations to keep and maintain records of security processes and procedures.
+Zero trust helps retain organisational knowledge by “requiring” (strongly encouraging) organisations to keep and maintain records of security processes and procedures.
 This clarifies how individuals, resources, and procedures are validated before granting access, helping employees avoid short cuts that may weaken the established information security protections.

-Lastly, by utilizing a zero trust aligned platform, security professionals are empowered, instead of overwhelmed by manual threat collection, correlation, and monitoring across different environments.
+Lastly, by utilising a zero trust aligned platform, security professionals are empowered, instead of overwhelmed by manual threat collection, correlation, and monitoring across different environments.